ARM-software/CMSIS-DSP/ComputeGraph/FAQ.md

 ![shared_buffer](documentation/shared_buffer.png)

-The copy of a `SharedBuf<NB,REF>` is copying a pointer to a buffer and not the buffer.
-It is reference semantic and the buffer should not be modified if the ref count if > 1.
+A copy of the struct `SharedBuf<NB,REF>` is copying a pointer to a buffer and not the buffer.
+It is reference semantic and the buffer should not be modified if the ref count is > 1.

 In the above graph, there is a processing node doing in-place modification of the buffer and it could have a template specialization defined as: